OffCourse/pitchdeck/content/slides/problem.md

 ---
+role: problem
 title: Disorientation
-role: problem
-date: 2017-08-10T17:21:21+02:00
 weight: 30
+date: 2017-08-10T15:21:21.000Z
 draft: true
 ---
-Currently, however, there aren't is any decent support to facilitate your way of learning.
+But right now, there’s no support to facilitate \[*describe ‘your way of learning’: online self-learning, independent learning efforts…?*\].

 ### Traditional Education

-- Takes too much Time
+* Takes too much Time
-- Is too expensive
+* Is too expensive
-- Doesn't prepare you for the real world
+* Doesn't prepare you for the real world

 ### Online Tools

-- Don't tell you where to start
+* Don't tell you where to start
-- Don't tell you where to go next
+* Don't tell you where to go next
-- Don't separate good from bad
+* Don't separate good from bad

 This is where Offcourse comes in to help